 Additional Information

-The Secretary may require an applicant submit additional information that the Secretary considers necessary to make a decision on the issuance or denial of an authorization to discharge pursuant to this general permit.
+The Secretary may require an applicant to submit additional information that the Secretary considers necessary to make a decision on the issuance or denial of an authorization to discharge pursuant to this general permit.
 The Secretary may deny coverage under this general permit if the additional information requested is not provided to the Secretary within sixty (60) days of the Secretary’s request or within a greater time period specified by the Secretary.

 Public Notice and Comment of NOI, NMP, and Other Attachments